-Participants often regard the Study Tours as one of the top highlights of their MBA experience and some participate in two tours during their time at Foster; however, you may count only 2 credits from IBUS 570 (the Study Tour elective) toward your degree requirements.
+Participants often regard the Study Tours as one of the top highlights of their MBA experience and some participate in multiple tours during their time at Foster; however, you can only count 2-credits of IBUS 570 (the Study Tour elective) toward your degree requirements.

-The 2022-2023 Faculty-Led Study Tours will take place in March 2023.
-Most tours take place during finals week and spring break.
-Locations will be announced in September.
+The 2024 Faculty-Led Study Tours will take place in March and September 2024.
+Applications will open in late September 2023.